sentrionic/ValkyrieApp/README.md

 The iOS version will need additional configuration done to the packages to run.
 As I do not own a Mac I cannot work on it.

+## Credits

+[Reso Coder](https://resocoder.com/): This app's structure is based on his DDD tutorial and the tests are based on his TDD tutorial.